evaera/RadialSpriteSheetGenerator/README.md

 <https://eryn.io/RadialSpriteSheetGenerator/>

+## Building locally
+To build the web app locally and make changes yourself, simply clone this repository and run [`yarn`](https://yarnpkg.com/en/) to install the dependencies, then `yarn start` to start the app.

 ## Use in Roblox
 For ease of use in Roblox, a module is provided that can take in configuration the web app provides and can make an ImageLabel or ImageButton display your progress indicator with little work.